Nutrition

 • Cumin

-5. Add Your Greens – ALWAYS.
+6. Add Your Greens – ALWAYS

+Leafy greens are nutritional powerhouses, packed with vitamins, minerals, and phytonutrients.
 You’ll barely taste them with all of the other flavor going on, and they will add so much goodness to your dish.
 People who started adding greens to their diet noticed a difference in energy levels almost immediately!

 • Spinach